Willie-Conway/DataVista-Comand-Line-Application/README.md

 python src/data_vista.py
 ```

-3.**Follow Prompts** : Follow the on-screen prompts to load your dataset, preprocess it, and visualize the data.
+3. **Follow Prompts** : Follow the on-screen prompts to load your dataset, preprocess it, and visualize the data.

 ## License